General Doubly Stochastic Maximum Principle and Its Applications to Optimal Control of SPDEs: Introduction

 \section{Introduction}

-In order to provide a probabilistic interpretation for the solutions of a class of quasilinear stochastic partial differential equations (SPDEs in short), Pardoux and Peng [14] introduced the following backward doubly stochastic differential equation (BDSDE in short):
+In order to provide a probabilistic interpretation for the solutions of a class of quasilinear stochastic partial differential equations (SPDEs in short), Pardoux and Peng [15] introduced the following backward doubly stochastic differential equation (BDSDE in short):

-Note that the integral with respect to $\{B_t\}$ is a ``backward It\^o integral'' and the integral with respect to $\{W_t\}$ is a standard forward It\^o integral.
-These two types of integrals are particular cases of the It\^o-Skorohod integral (for more details see [14]).
-Pardoux and Peng [14] have obtained the relationship between BDSDEs and a certain quasilinear stochastic partial differential equations (SPDEs in short).
+Note that the integral with respect to $\{B_{t}\}$ is a \textquotedblleft backward It\^{o} integral\textquotedblright\ and the integral with respect to $\{W_{t}\}$ is a standard forward It\^{o} integral.
+These two types of integrals are particular cases of the It\^{o}-Skorohod integral (for more details see [11] and [15]).
+Pardoux and Peng [15] have obtained the relationship between BDSDEs and a certain quasilinear stochastic partial differential equations (SPDEs in short).
 More precisely

-where $u:\left[ 0,T\right] \times {\bf R}^d\rightarrow {\bf R}^k$ where $d,$ $k\in N$, and $\nabla u\left( s,x\right) $ denotes the first order derivative of $u\left( s,x\right) $ with respect to $x$, and
+where $u:\left[ 0,T\right] \times \mathbb{R}^{d}\mathbb{\rightarrow R}^{k}$ where $d,$ $k\in N$, and $\nabla u\left( s,x\right) $ denotes the first order derivative of $u\left( s,x\right) $ with respect to $x$, and

 with